2022-2023 APU Catalog

 The APU Teacher Education Program (K-8) is approved by the Council for the Accreditation of Educator Preparation (CAEP) and the Alaska State Department of Education.
 APU’s teacher preparation program provides the Institutional Recommendation for teacher certification, which is then issued by the Alaska State Department of Education.

-Alaska Pacific University has received specialized accreditation for the following business programs through the International Assembly for Collegiate Business Education (IACBE): Master of Business Administration; Bachelor of Arts in Business Administration and Management.
+Alaska Pacific University has received specialized accreditation for the following business programs through the International Assembly for Collegiate Business Education (IACBE): Master of Business Administration; Bachelor of Arts in Business Administration.

 Accreditation Commission for Education in Nursing (ACEN)